neogeographica/chaintool/docs/placeholders.rst

 XXX what they are

-XXX format (and special cases like literal curly brackets)
+XXX syntax/format (and special cases like literal curly brackets, and using colon in toggle values)

 XXX interpreting "print" output